Zadigo/krysalid/README.md

 #### Generator

-Defers the resolution of the new query for eventual optimization purposes.
+Defers the resolution of the new query to a later stage for eventual optimization purposes.

 ```python
 queryset = extractor.manager.find_all('div')